-- Now you need to reboot your tablet and return quickly to Startup menu.
+- Now you need to reboot your Tablet and return quickly to the Startup menu.
 Hence, Save and exit Boot Options by pressing F10, and as soon as you press that, Tablet will restart.
 So, as soon as you press F10, hold the Volume Down button and then hit Yes.

 - Assuming you’re back on Startup menu, Press F9 and select

 Boot from EFI File.
-Since, you have the recovery USB already connected to Power Hub, you will be presented with 2 options, i.e.
+Since you have the recovery USB already connected to Power Hub, you will be presented with two options, i.e.

 SYSTEMor any label (can vary for users).